wesbland/wesbland.github.io/_posts/blog/2017-04-17-intro-to-vim.md

 Sometimes you just want to go to the top of the buffer and `gg` will take you there. `G` will also drop you to the end of the file.

-## Ok, now I want to actually type something
+## OK, now I want to actually type something

 You've spent all this time figuring out where you want your cursor to be.
 It's probably time to actually write some code.
 Push `i` (insert) and you're now in